GrannyCookies/blend/README.md

-# MaterialAero: Material Design + Windows Aero = AWESOME.
+# BlendCSS: A blend of web design trends.
 ## A front-end web framework for creating awesome sites.

-MaterialAero comes packaged with a modified version of [RippleJS](https://github.com/samthor/rippleJS).
+BlendCSS comes packaged with a modified version of the awesome  [RippleJS](https://github.com/samthor/rippleJS) by Sam Thorogood.